Abedru, also called Turkey Berry, is a small green fruit that grows on a shrub and is valued for both food and medicine.

 3. May Aid In The Control Of Blood Sugar Levels

-This would be particularly beneficial for people with diabetes or those at risk of developing the condition.
+This effect could be especially useful for people with diabetes or those who face a higher risk of developing the condition.

 4. Beneficial To Digestive Health